Martin Kay: Work

-With Ron Kaplan, he pioneered research and application development in finite-state morphology.
+With Ronald Kaplan, he pioneered research and application development in finite-state morphology.
 He has been a longtime contributor to, and critic of, work on machine translation.
 In his seminal paper "The Proper Place of Men and Machines in Language Translation," Kay argued for MT systems that were tightly integrated in the human translation process.
 He was reviewer and critic of EUROTRA, Verbmobil, and many other MT projects.